01 of 07

 Gently Scrape Off Paint While Soaking

-Once you notice the paint start to peel away, you can remove the items from the pot.
-Since we did not simmer on a stove or in a crockpot, we carefully started to scrape the paint in the tray while the hardware soaked in the water.
+Once you notice the paint starting to peel away, you can remove the items from the pot.
+Since we did not simmer on a stove or in a crock pot, we carefully started to scrape the paint in the tray while the hardware soaked in the water.
 Make sure to wear gloves and be careful not to burn yourself.

 When most of the paint is removed, take the metal item and carefully scrape away any leftover paint using a scraper or soft bristle brush.
 Avoid using items like steel wool or metal bristles because these can scratch the surface of the metal.Continue to 6 of 7 below.

 In most cases, the metal is going to be tarnished underneath all that paint.
 Use a lint-free cloth to buff off as much dirt, junk, and tarnish as possible.
 If you still have paint stuck in hard-to-reach spots, go back to step one and do the process over again.

 If you are going to add the hardware back to boiling water for a second time, consider adding baking soda into the mixture.
 The baking soda will help to dislodge stuck paint and will also work to clean the metal of tarnish.Continue to 7 of 7 below.